nordic-institute/X-Road/doc/kubernetes_security_server_sidecar_user_guide.md

 # 4 Installation
 ## 4.1 Minimum system requirements
-- An AWS EKS cluster with at least one linux EC2 instance.
-The instance type will depend on the amount of resources required.
-For example an instance of type "t3.medium" could support approximately 5 Security Server Sidecar Pods running simultaneously.
+- An AWS EKS cluster with at least one Linux EC2 instance.
+The instance type will depend on the number of resources required.
+For example, an instance of type "t3.medium" could support approximately 5 Security Server Sidecar Pods running simultaneously.
 ## 4.2 Prerequisites to Installation
 - The latest AWS CLI and eksctl command line utility must be installed to go through the steps described in this [page](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html).
 - We must be authenticated to access to the AWS resources through the AWS CLI.
 Instructions for authenticated can be found [here](https://aws.amazon.com/premiumsupport/knowledge-center/authenticate-mfa-cli/).